Commercial and Residential Tree Surgery in West Sussex

 The process of crown raising or crown lifting involves removing the lower branches to a given height, usually measured from ground level.
 We commonly use crown lifting to allow more light into a garden/property or to enable pedestrians/vehicles to pass underneath more freely.

 Crown thinning decreases the density of the crown without reducing its overall size.
-Crown thinning involves removing secondary growth to promote a more healthy, uniform spread foliage across the crown.
+Crown thinning involves removing secondary growth to promote a more healthy, uniform spread of foliage across the crown.
 We primarily crown thin broadleaved trees, not evergreens such as conifer and the benefits include:

 - Increase in the amount of light able to pass through the crown